Communication Management (COMM)

 Designing training that maximizes results is a central concern in organizations.
 Students in this course identify the elements of effective training, they identify and discuss how learning occurs both formally and informally in organizations, and how trainers must plan for learning in order to meet organizational needs and objectives.
-The stages of systematic instructional design are presented, and students are given an opportunity to create an instructional design project that might be applied in their work settings.
+The stages of systematic instructional design are presented and students are given an opportunity to create an instructional design project that might be applied in their work settings.

 COMM 4203 Adult Learning Strategies and Theories (4 Credits)

 Adult learning is very different from the learning processes in children.
 Adults bring a great deal of experience to the learning situation and are intent on the application of their newfound knowledge and skills.
 The factors that determine how adults learn, as well as appropriate instructional strategies to best reach these learners, are discussed.
 Students in this course focus on using adult learning principles to strategically design training materials and facilitate adult learning in various workplace settings.

 COMM 4206 Evaluating Learning and Development Effectiveness (4 Credits)

 Assessment and evaluation enable learning and development professionals to determine if learners acquired the intended content, knowledge, skills and/or attitudes; if the benefits of the training endeavors are worth the costs; whether training has met organizational goals; and if further training is necessary.
 Through case studies, practice exercises, and the development of an authentic assessment plan, students learn how to design, interpret, and apply different types of learning and development evaluation concepts and methods to their respective or intended work settings.

 COMM 4220 Conflict Resolution Strategies and Process (4 Credits)

-COMM 4222 Negotiation Principles and Practice (4 Credits)
+COMM 4222 Negotiation Strategies and Process (4 Credits)